Ninjaman: Biography

 In March 2009, Ninjaman, along with his son Janiel, was arrested and charged in connection with a murder of Ricardo Johnson on Marl Road, Kingston, Jamaica.
 He was granted bail for the sum of JD$2,000,000 in March 2012, and was scheduled to appear in court 15 July 2012.
 At least 58 jurors were needed for the start of the trial but only 15 showed up.
 The trial was rescheduled to start in April 2015, but was again postponed and rescheduled to start in January 2016.

 In 2015 he parted ways with Downsound Records and opened his own Picture Frame Studio on Blackwood Terrace in Kingston.

-On November 20, 2017, Ninjaman and his co-accused were found guilty of the 2009 murder of Ricardo Johnson.
-On December 18, 2017, Ballentine was sentenced to life in prison, with the possibility of parole after 25 years.
+On 20 November 2017, Ninjaman and his co-accused were found guilty of the 2009 murder of Ricardo Johnson.
+On 18 December 2017, Ballentine was sentenced to life in prison, with the possibility of parole after 25 years.

+Personal life

+Desmond “Ninjaman” Ballentine is reported to have fathered just over 30 children, according to character‐witness testimony given by Delroy McDowell during his sentencing hearing in the Supreme Court of Jamaica on 18–19 December 2017.
+In 2022, Ninjaman had 33 children with 32 different women, according to his confidante, Stacey Scarlett Bryan (aka Stacious).